 iCanHelpline is where schools and districts can call or email to get help in resolving problems that surface in social media – problems that threaten students’ safety such as cyberbullying, impersonation, harassment and sexting.
 This is a service for school and district personnel, so we ask that individuals seeking help with a social media issue ask their school to contact us so we can all work together.

 We’ve learned a lot.
-From working with schools and getting advice from people in government, business, education, and the nonprofit sector over the past year, we’ve learned that the best way to provide this important service to schools sustainably and economically over the long term is through low-cost annual subscriptions.
-So beginning with the second semester of the 2016-’17 school year, iCanHelpline social media help will cost each school just $300 per year.
-We will be able to keep the cost down as the number of schools using our service grows.
+From working with schools and getting advice from people in government, business, education, and the nonprofit sector over the past year, we’ve learned that the best way to provide this important service to schools sustainably and economically over the long term is through low-cost annual subscriptions that will never exceed $300/school.
+We will be able to keep costs down as the number of schools using our service grows.

 - Donations welcome!
 Click here to support the helpline.

-- Supporters of the helpline pilot include ASKfm, Facebook, Google, Snapchat, Twitter, Yahoo and the Digital Trust Foundation.
+- The helpline was piloted with generous support from Facebook, Google, Snapchat, Twitter, Yahoo and the Digital Trust Foundation.